uccmisl/godash/README.md

 An arm64 version of [goDASH](https://hub.docker.com/r/jjq52021/godash_arm64) is also available.

-In the coming weeks we will also release a network build script, so as to permit a full evaluation of DASH algorithms and associated TCP and QUIC transport protocols with a Docker test framework.
+In the coming weeks we will also release a network build script, so as to permit a full evaluation of DASH algorithms and associated TCP and QUIC transport protocols within a Docker test framework.

 --------------------------------------------------------
 ## Operating System Compatibility